 In the beginner course, we introduced the concept of the call stack, which is generated by the function calls in our program.

-We can see this in action using a class with a constructor and destructor:
+We can see the call stack in action using a class with a constructor and destructor:

 #include <iostream>